Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Introduction

 We theoretically model an LLM as an autoregressive model, where a solution is sampled token by token, based on the hidden representations.
-When combining two problems whose solutions are grammatically similar but semantically different (such as different coding problems), we assume this combination injects noise into the model's representations during solution generation for each sub-problem (assumption \ref{assumption:1}), which we denote as screening.
+When combining two problems whose solutions are grammatically similar but semantically different (such as different coding problems) into a single context window, we assume this combination injects noise into the model's representations during solution generation for each sub-problem (assumption \ref{assumption:1}), which we denote as screening.
 We show that a compositional problem may have an exponential gap in generation complexity relative to the product of sub problems' generation complexities (theorem \ref{theorem:1}), meaning an exponential hardness of composition in-context.
 Essentially, the model is less capable of solving two problems if they are presented within the same context, than if presented in separate contexts.
 This points to an advantage of decomposing a problem not only within the same LLM context, but to distribute the problems among multiple agents (\ie~solve each sub-task within a different context).
 Additionally, this result provides a view of the model's effective context length through the lens of screening, which is the model's ability to isolate the relevant context at each decoding step -- additional irrelevant context may reduce model's performance on other tasks within the context window exponentially with length.
-We validate our assumptions and results experimentally on Llama 3 by constructing composite code problems.
+We validate our assumptions and results experimentally on Llama 3 8B Instruct and 70B Instruct, and Mistral 7B Instruct V0.3 by constructing composite code problems.